adyen-examples/adyen-step-by-step-integration-workshop/README.md

 </details>

+Congratulations, you've successfully built an integration with Adyen!
+You can now add support for different [payment methods](https://docs.adyen.com/payment-methods/).

 **Step 18.** Enable [iDeal](https://docs.adyen.com/payment-methods/ideal/web-drop-in/).
    - Do not forget to enable the payment method in your [Customer Area](https://ca-test.adyen.com/)
    - On the frontend, modify your configuration so that it pre-selects an iDeal issuer + shows the images of the bank logos

 **Step 19.** [Enable Klarna](https://docs.adyen.com/payment-methods/klarna/web-drop-in/?tab=_code_payments_code__2), we'll need to add an additional parameter in the payment request.
    - Do not forget to enable the payment method in your [Customer Area](https://ca-test.adyen.com/)